philsch/ansible-redshift/README.md

  - Groups
  - Privileges on databases, schemas and tables

-This module is inspired by the prostresql_user core module of Ansible, but uses the SQL syntax needed by Redshift.
+This module is inspired by the postgresql_user core module of Ansible, but uses the SQL syntax needed by Redshift.

 ## Dependencies